micha3lop/pingpong/README.md

 On mobile, drag your finger up and down to control the paddle.
 Try to hit the ball past the AI's paddle.
 The first player to score 10 points wins!
-📁 Project Structure
-ping-pong-game/
-│
-├── index.html
-└── README.md

-If you split the game into separate CSS and JavaScript files, the structure can be updated accordingly.

 🚀 Getting Started
 Option 1 — Run Locally